Death of Queen Elizabeth marked around world with tributes and flowers | Entertainment

 At Tea & Sympathy, a restaurant selling classic British favourites in New York, people came for a cup of tea as a way of paying their respects.
 "It's like your mom died, because we've grown up with her, and her family," said Tea & Sympathy owner Nicky Perry.
 "I've had so many people turn up here today in floods of tears.
 Men.
 Americans."

 In Washington, the U.S. flag was lowered to half staff to mark the passing of a monarch whose legacy President Joe Biden said "will loom large in the pages of British history, and in the story of our world".
-Her death was also marked in European cities.
+Her death was also marked in cities around the world.

 In Berlin, flowers and candles were laid outside the British Embassy, while in Venice "God Save the Queen", the British national anthem, was played outside the Italian city's Festival Buildings.
 In Paris, the Eiffel Tower went dark at the stroke of midnight in a tribute to the Queen.